karthiksathishjeemain/Nugget_Assignment/README.md

 If you change the collection name in `vector_db\store.py` then remember to change the collection name in `rag\tool_knowledge_base.py` as well at line number 43.

 ### References and help taken:
-I have taken help from Langchain Docs and for generating Docstrings for each function,and the data cleainng algorithm, I have taken help from Claude LLM.
+I have taken help from Langchain Docs and for generating Docstrings for each function,the data cleainng algorithm and README file and resolving errors while building the project, I have taken help from Claude LLM.